danielecampione/open_teradata_viewer/readme.txt

 This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following DRs, originally included in release 16.20.00.06:

+DR 186581 Support the SET TRANSFORM GROUP command

+This release includes changes to address the following DRs, originally included in release 16.20.00.05:

+DR 187572 Support Function Mapping
+DR 188137 Use additional built-in functions for escape syntax

 This release includes changes to address the following DRs, originally included in release 16.20.00.03: